Aquinas F.C.

 Aquinas Football Club is a Northern Irish, intermediate football club from Belfast with senior teams playing in the Northern Amateur Football League.
 Its home ground is Rathmore Grammar School.

-In addition to a successful Senior team section, Aquinas Football Club provides junior level football to children ranging from age 5 to 18.
-At present it has a thriving Mini Soccer school and 34 youth teams playing across the FonaCAB, IFA Development and South Belfast Youth Football leagues, with over 600 members registered with the club.
-In 2019 Aquinas FC introduced a girls football programme and has since built on this to create an equally successful ladies section with over 100 member from age 8 to 17.
+In addition to a Senior team section, Aquinas Football Club provides junior level football to children ranging from age 5 to 18.
+At present it has a Mini Soccer school and 34 youth teams playing across the FonaCAB, IFA Development, and South Belfast Youth Football leagues, with over 600 members registered with the club.
+In 2019 Aquinas FC introduced a girls football programme with over 100 members from age 8 to 17.
 It offers social football for its coaches to enjoy and has an over 35 team for more competitive older member participation.